j3rrywan9/scala-study/doc/sbt.md

 For a multimodule build (that is, one with multiple projects) it's common practice to have a base name with a suffix for each particular project.

 ## Chapter 5.
 Testing

+### Configuring specs2 with sbt

+### JUnit and using custom code

+### ScalaCheck

+ScalaCheck is a test framework that's designed for property-based testing.

+### Integration testing

+## Chapter 6.
+The IO and Process libraries

+Normally, when you package using sbt, it will create a jar containing just your classes.
+But you want to package the application into a runnable jar so that it can be deployed to another server for system testing and eventually production.
+For this you'll use the built-in sbt IO library.
+This way, you're testing what you'll eventually deploy.

+### Packaging using processes

+### Packaging using the `sbt.IO` library

+But in sbt, you generally don't need to do this, because sbt has a lot of built-in methods available by default in the `sbt.IO` package, and these are designed to be OS independent.

+### More mappings

+### Task dependencies

+How do you declare that one task depends on another?
+This is simple: you can define the inputs to a task by simply referencing the value inside the task.

+It's as simple as that.
+When the `build.sbt` is being compiled, sbt will read these dependencies and construct a dependency tree to determine which task can be executed when.

+### Logging using the sbt logger

+Sometimes it's useful to know what's going on in a task, especially if the task fails. sbt provides a standard logging framework, called `Streams`, to enable you to add output to trace the build.
+Adding this to your tasks is easy: you use `streams.value.log`.
+This is a reference to the streams task, which provides per task logging and I/O via a `Streams` instance.
+Using this has a number of advantages over a simple `println`.

+## Chapter 7.
+Accepting user input

+## Chapter 8.
+Using plugins and external libraries